sdicke/CPPCouchConnector/Readme.md

 CPPCouchConnector is a C++ library, which allow you to interact with couchdb databases.

+Please not that this library is in a alpha state at the moment.

 # Dependencies

 * [cpr](https://github.com/libcpr/cpr): Must be installed within the search path (/usr/local/ for example)